ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 * Update cert-manager

-In this case, we don't have a generic solution, but if you have use Helm, we recommend to use Helm for the update.
+There is no generic way to do this, but if you use Helm we recommend you to use it for the update.
 [Cert Manager official documentation](https://cert-manager.io/docs/installation/kubernetes/)

 * Fix the issue

-We recommend you to follow the steps for troubleshoot, and ensure all is correctly configured [Acme troubleshoot](https://cert-manager.io/docs/faq/acme/)
+We recommend you to take the following steps to troubleshoot your cert-manager, and to ensure that everything is correctly configured:
+[Acme troubleshoot](https://cert-manager.io/docs/faq/acme/)

-* Start the cert-manager operator
+* Start cert-manager

 ### Other usecase

-If cert-manager is not the root causes, you should turn to the other installed operator.
+If cert-manager is not the root causes, you should turn to the other running operators.

-The way is to find the objects creates by the operator, it is possible the operator create a lots of objects like cert-manager.
+We have found that the following resources can sometimes be generated continuously by existing operators:
+> backups.velero.io
+ingress.networking.k8s.io
+ingress.extensions

+If that still  does not cover your case, you can use a tool like [ketall](https://github.com/corneliusweig/ketall) to easily list and count resources in your cluster.